Electronic Visit Verification (EVV) Frequently Asked Questions (FAQs)

 After logging into your Trading Partner account on the Health PAS Online Portal go to the Account Maintenance drop down menu and choose "EVV Portal."
 A new tab will open on your browser that will allow you to enter the log-in credentials identified in your Welcome Kit (this includes: username, temporary password, and EVV Agency ID).

 What equipment is required to utilize the EVV system?

-A laptop or personal computer will be required to access the EVV Portal.
-A smart device will be required to access the Sandata mobile application.
+A laptop or personal computer is be required to access the EVV Portal.
+A smart device is be required to access the Sandata mobile application (MVV).
 An iPad or tablet is considered a smart device, but a laptop is not considered a smart device.
-A cell phone or landline phone will be required to access the Sandata Telephonic Visit Verification (TVV) phone line.
+A cell phone or landline phone is be required to access the Sandata Telephonic Visit Verification (TVV) phone line.

 Is the data that is collected through the EVV system going to be available for providers to export?

-There are a standard set of reports that will be available.
-If you are utilizing an alternate EVV system, you will be able to view the records within the aggregator system.
+Yes, there are a standard set of reports that is available in the Reports module.
+If you are utilizing an alternate EVV system, you will be able to view the records within the Sandata Aggregator system.

-Will providers be responsible for locating and correcting errors in their records?
+Are providers responsible for locating and correcting errors within their EVV records?

 If cellular service is not available at the time of service, how is the GPS data transmitted?

 GPS functionality within MVV is not dependent upon cellular service and can still be used even when cellular service is not available; this data entry mode utilizes Satellites for GPS positioning (not cellular service) and will transmit data once reconnected to cellular service.